tehrlich/tehrlich.github.io/_posts/2022-05-01-leadership.markdown

 # Preface

 Teaching student leadership training was one part of being an educator that I was sorely unprepared for when I started teaching.
-Through attending programs like the Conn-Selmer Institute and Music For All Summer Symposium, reading books like the ones listed below, and collaborating with colleagues, I found my own voice and developed an effective curriculum for teaching my students.
+By attending programs like the Conn-Selmer Institute and Music For All Summer Symposium, reading books like the ones listed below, and collaborating with colleagues, I found my own voice and developed an effective curriculum for teaching my students.

 # Sample Slide Decks